Events and Information in the Beertown and Praline area

 - Story Hour: 10 AM & 3:00PM.
 Stories, games and crafts for pre-school- early elementary age children.

 - Mother – Daughter Book Club (Tweens): Rockin’ Readers 6:15 PM

 - Tator Tot Time; 10 AM.
 An interactive program that includes songs, rhymes, and fingerplays.
 Ages 2-3 years.

 - Join library archivist Joann Ryals for wine, cheese, art, and an exciting discussion about a new topic in Beertown history each month.

 At the Observatory

 - Karine Oppenheim will lead visitors in a viewing of the next big astronomical events of 2013.
 Dr. Oppenheim has created a new display on the now famous Chelyabinsk meteor, and how it compares to the Beertown Meteorite of 2011.

-- The Observatory will be open from sunset to 5am for the Lyrids Meteor Shower on April 21 and 22, and again on April 28 for the Opposition of Saturn.
+- The Observatory will be open to the public from sunset to 5am for the peak of the Perseids Meteor Shower on August 11 and 12.